19hours/sg-statutes/Acts/Accountants Act.md

 (5) Any question arising at a meeting of the Complaints Committee shall be determined by a majority of votes and, in the case of an equality of votes, the chairman shall have a casting vote.

-(6) Where a Complaints Committee is of the opinion that a public accountant, an accounting corporation or an accounting firm should be called upon to answer any allegation made against him or it, the chairman of the Complaints Committee shall serve on the public accountant, accounting corporation or accounting firm —
+(6) Where a Complaints Committee is of the opinion that a public accountant, an accounting corporationor an accounting firm should be called upon to answer any allegation made against him or it, the chairman of the Complaints Committee shall serve on the public accountant, accounting corporationor accounting firm —

 (a) copies of the complaint or information against him or it and any statutory declaration or affidavit that has been made in support of the complaint or information; and

-(b) a notice inviting the public accountant, accounting corporation or accounting firm, within such period (not being less than 14 days) as may be specified in the notice, to give to the Complaints Committee any written explanation he or it may wish to offer.
+(b) a notice inviting the public accountant, accounting corporationor accounting firm, within such period (not being less than 14 days) as may be specified in the notice, to give to the Complaints Committee any written explanation he or it may wish to offer.

-(7) The public accountant, accounting corporation or accounting firm concerned shall not have the right to be heard by the Complaints Committee, whether in person or by counsel, unless the Complaints Committee in its absolute discretion otherwise allows.
+(7) The public accountant, accounting corporationor accounting firm concerned shall not have the right to be heard by the Complaints Committee, whether in person or by counsel, unless the Complaints Committee in its absolute discretion otherwise allows.

 (8) A Complaints Committee shall inquire into the complaint or information and complete its inquiry not later than 3 months from the date the complaint or information is referred to it.

 (9) Where a Complaints Committee is of the opinion that it will not be able to complete its inquiry within the period specified in subsection (8) due to the complexity of the matter or serious difficulties encountered by the Complaints Committee in conducting its inquiry, the Complaints Committee may apply in writing to the Oversight Committee for an extension of time to complete its inquiry and the Oversight Committee may grant such extension of time to the Complaints Committee as it thinks fit.

-(10) All information, including such book, document, paper or other records used by a Complaints Committee in the course of its deliberations, shall be confidential and shall not be disclosed to any person including the public accountant, accounting corporation or accounting firm concerned unless the Complaints Committee in its discretion decides otherwise.
+(10) All information, including such book, document, paper or other records used by a Complaints Committee in the course of its deliberations, shall be confidential and shall not be disclosed to any person including the public accountant, accounting corporationor accounting firm concerned unless the Complaints Committee in its discretion decides otherwise.

 (11) The chairman of the Complaints Committee shall record its proceedings in writing and in sufficient detail to enable the Oversight Committee to follow the course of the proceedings.